2012/2013 JUSTICE CENTER PROGRAMS

 50th Anniversary of Gideon v.
 Wainwright

 On March 18, the 50th anniversary of Gideon v.
-Wainwright will be marked at NYCLA with a film on the case and a panel of federal and state prosecutors and defenders on what remains to be done to fulfill the promise of Gideon.
-The Justice Center will co-sponsor the event.
+Wainwright was marked at NYCLA with a film on the case and a panel of federal and state prosecutors and defenders on what remains to be done to fulfill the promise of Gideon.
+The Justice Center co-sponsored the event.